 If you have a relatively new furnace in your home and you’re simply looking for a way to lower your monthly heating bills, a heat pump is still a good choice.
 Most homeowners will recoup their initial investment in a heat pump within a few years.

-The best way to determine how much you would save is to find a dealer near you and book a no-obligation home assessment.
+The best way to determine how much you would save is to find a dealer near you and book a no-obligation heat pump consultation.
 Every home is different, and an authorized Daikin dealer has the know-how to evaluate your home, determine the best heat pump for the construction, and estimate your monthly costs of operation.